Concepts

 |---|---|---|---|---|

-(*) : Each storage node is delivered with a minimum of 500 GB of disk space, providing 500 GB of usable distributed Ceph storage (data is replicated across each AZ, hence x3).
+(*) : Each storage node comes with a minimum of 500 GB of disk space, providing 500 GB of usable distributed Ceph storage (data is replicated across each AZ, hence x3).
 The free space available to the client is approximately 350 GB.
-This initial size can be increased at provisioning time or later, depending on requirements.
-Quotas are applied on Ceph, with a Block/File split.
+This initial size can be increased during initial provisioning, or later, depending on requirements.
+Quotas are applied on Ceph, with a Block/File allocation.

 (**) : The size and number of Worker Nodes can be adjusted based on the client's compute capacity requirements.
-The minimum number of Worker Nodes is 3 (1 per AZ), and we recommend increasing their count in batches of 3 to maintain a consistent multi-zonal distribution.
-Worker Node sizing can be adjusted, with a minimum of 12 cores and 24 GB of RAM; the upper limit per Worker Node is determined by the size of the hypervisors used (thus potentially 112 cores/1536 GB of RAM with Performance 3 blades).
+The minimum number of Worker Nodes is 3 (1 per AZ), and we recommend increasing their number in batches of 3 to maintain a consistent multi-zone distribution.
+The size of Worker Nodes can be adjusted, with a minimum of 12 cores and 24 GB of RAM; the upper limit per Worker Node is determined by the size of the hypervisors used (thus potentially 112 cores/1536 GB of RAM with Performance 3 blades).
 The number of Worker Nodes is limited to 100.
-The CNCF recommends using Worker Nodes of identical size.
-The limit for the number of pods per Worker Node is 110.
+The CNCF recommends having Worker Nodes of identical size.
+The limit on the number of pods per Worker Node is 110.

 Dev/Test